 For example, you might ask your friend, “Should I bring a gift to the party?”
 Your friend will understand that you are not asking about a specific type of gift or a specific item.
 “I am going to bring an apple pie,” your friend tells you.
 Again, the indefinite article indicates that she is not talking about a particular apple pie.
 Your friend probably doesn’t even have any pie yet.
 The indefinite article appears only with singular nouns.
 Consider the following examples of indefinite articles used in context:

-• Please hand me book; any book will do.
+- Please hand me a book; any book will do.

 More examples: Using a or an